Riley-Py/UWaterloo-Work/MSE 211/Week 9/Readings/Leadership Review - Yukl.md

 #### Path-Goal
 - Leaders motivate higher performance by influencing subordinates to believe valued outcomes can be got by making serious effort
 - Aspects of situation determine optimal amount of each type of leader behaviour for improved subordinate performance
+- Weaknesses include
 	- Ignores leader's influence on task organization, resource levels, and skill levels as weaknesses to theory

 #### Situational Leadership
 - Optimal amount of task and relations behaviour depends on subordinate maturity
+- Weaknesses include
 	- Too simple, and lack of intervening explanatory processes

 #### Leader Substitutes
 - Supportive/instrumental leadership by designated hierarchical leaders is redundant or irrelevant in some situations
 	- Characteristics of subordinates, task, and organization serve as either *substitutes* for leadership or *neutralizers* for effects
+- Weaknesses include
 	- Fails to provide explanation for substitute/neutralizer
 	- Over-reliance on categories of leader behaviour that are too broad to link to situational conditions

 #### Normative Decision
 - Decision procedures most likely to result in effective decision in particular situation; moderator variables are characteristics of immediate situation that determine whether decision procedure will increase/decrease decision quality